 The vocals usually are without expression, etc. I don’t think it’s such a great time.
 I’m sure there’s a lot of talent out there though.
 There are a lot of young talented guitar players, that’s for sure.
 In terms of songwriting though, when I compare it to the days of The Beatles or whatever, it’s like we’re living in a songwriting desert.

 There doesn’t seem to be any upcoming new generation that comes up with anything remotely like melodies that really speak to you from the heart and touch you.
-It’s all just Hip Hop based, one-line gimmick stuff.
+It’s all just Hip-Hop-based, one-line gimmick stuff.
 I’m usually not a fan.
 It’s very rare that I hear anything new that really moves me.

 I don’t think that’s because I’m old, or what some people might consider old.
 I think that it is a very fair assessment of somebody who really knows about music.
 I think I know about music.
 I’ve seen it all.
 I’ve seen all the development from hundreds of years ago to now.
 I’m very aware of all these things.
 I think particularly now, is not a great time for music.
 Maybe something is developing underneath the surface that we’re not yet aware of.
 Maybe the next great new musical revolution is around the corner.
 I’m not seeing much of that though.
 It’s not helped by the fact that we have this TikTok generation where the five-second attention span becomes almost like a mantra.
 It’s not good for music.
 Let’s see though, I hope it’s just a passing phase.

 Cryptic Rock – Let us hope so.
 You raise some extremely striking points.
 Adding to what you said, it goes beyond music as well.
-It is broadly a cultural, artistic problem.
+It is broadly a cultural, and artistic problem.
 It seems like we are in a dark age of culture in a lot of ways.

 Uli Roth – Exactly.
 You’re hitting the nail on the head.
 I’m somebody who loves culture and I love the culture that has developed over the centuries.
 I respect history and historical artistic achievements of the human mind.
 At the moment we live in a cultural wasteland… it is unbelievable.

 Talking about these social media.
 In the beginning, 10 to 15 years ago, the internet was a great tool.
 It helped people, and the general awareness was increasing.
 It helped the general intelligence.
 Now, it’s come to a point where the opposite is happening.
-It seems to dumb people down, because it’s taken on a life of its own.
-It’ all money-driven – Facebook, Tik Tok, etc. – and it’s materialistically driven.
-Whatever vestige of idealism was maybe there in the beginning, when these things were created, have long gone.
+It seems to dumb people down because it’s taken on a life of its own.
+It’s all money-driven – Facebook, TikTok, etc. – and it’s materialistically driven.
+Whatever vestige of idealism was maybe there in the beginning, when these things were created, has long gone.
 The result is that we are starting to live in the Dark Ages; although it could be a period of enlightenment.

-I’m not one of these gloom and doom people though.
+I’m not one of these gloom-and-doom people though.
 I see these things in perspective.
 To me, it’s just a reality.
 It’s deplorable, but there’s not that much we can do about it.
 I keep away from these things as much as possible.
 I do my thing, I hold up my artistic, free flag, and I just carry on my journey as much as I can.

 Cryptic Rock – It is very challenging to face these cultural aspects of our modern world and the downward trajectory we are headed.